My Journey On Learning Spanish In Six Months

 How I went from zero to having full conversations in Spanish after six months using the learning strategies I've honed from becoming a chess expert.

-If you offered me a million dollars to define what hacer or tener meant back in January 2022, I would have exactly zero dollars.
+Heyo!
+I'm Tam, the founder of Bachata Library.
+If you offered me a million dollars to define what hacer or tener meant in January 2022, I would have exactly zero dollars.

-But fast forward six months later, I can engage in full conversations all in Spanish with Mexican locals.
+But fast forward six months later, I can have full conversations all in Spanish with Mexican locals.
 I got around Mexico for 10 weeks fairly comfortably and had an amazing time.
 I even went on a date fully in Spanish. 😲

 I'll stop bragging now and admit that before this year, I've tried learning Spanish multiple times and have failed miserably.

-1. I took three years of Spanish in high school and learned nothing.
-Literally nothing.
-I had the worst-rated teacher in the entire school and I cheated on every test we took.
+- I took three years of Spanish in high school and learned nothing.
 I didn't even know how to say, "Dónde está el baño?"

-2. I downloaded Duolingo in 2016 or so when I tried to learn Spanish again.
+- I downloaded Duolingo in 2016 to give Spanish another go.
 I got inspired by Tim Ferriss' learning method and bought books like Madrigal's Magic Key to Spanish.
-I quit after a week or so because it was too difficult and boring.
+I quit after a week because it was too boring and difficult.

-3. I traveled to Mexico for the first time with my best friend.
-She was shook when she realized that I didn't understand a single word after three years of high school Spanish.
-Rightfully so...
+- I traveled to Mexico for the first time with my best friend.
+She didn't believe that I couldn't understand anything after three years of high school Spanish.
 Luckily she was fluent and led the way for everything we did.

-The last thing I'll share before I stop this long backstory is how much I hate the clickbait titles you see on YouTube: "How I Mastered Spanish in 10 Days."
+The last thing I'll share is how much I hate the clickbait titles you see on YouTube: "How I Mastered Spanish in 10 Days."

 Learning a new language (or mastering any skill) is a LOT of hard work.